sescobb27/oban_demo/oban.md

 # Advanced Features

+---

 **Isolated Queues** — Jobs are stored in a single table but are executed in distinct queues.
 Each queue runs in isolation, ensuring that a job in a single slow queue can't back up other faster queues (GenServers).

 **Queue Control** — Queues can be started, stopped, paused, resumed and scaled independently at runtime across all running nodes (even in environments like Heroku, without distributed Erlang).

+**Resilient Queues** — Failing queries won't crash the entire supervision tree, instead they trip a circuit breaker and will be retried again in the future.

 ---

-**Resilient Queues** — Failing queries won't crash the entire supervision tree, instead they trip a circuit breaker and will be retried again in the future.

 **Job Killing** — Jobs can be killed in the middle of execution regardless of which node they are running on.
 This stops the job at once and flags it as discarded.

----

 **Triggered Execution** — Database triggers ensure that jobs are dispatched as soon as they are inserted into the database.

 **Unique Jobs** — Duplicate work can be avoided through unique job controls.
-Uniqueness can be enforced at the argument, queue and worker level for any period of time [GOTCHA 1.].
+Uniqueness can be enforced at the argument, queue and worker level for any period of time

+- [Caveats 1.]

 ---

 **Scheduled Jobs** — Jobs can be scheduled at any time in the future, down to the second.

 **Periodic (CRON) Jobs** — Automatically enqueue jobs on a cron-like schedule.
 Duplicate jobs are never enqueued, no matter how many nodes you're running.

----

 **Job Priority** — Prioritize jobs within a queue to run ahead of others.